mtttech/catch/README.md

 This script scrapes fighter stats from the UFC website (use responsibly).

-Note that this script may stop functioning if UFC drastically changes the layout of their website.
-As of 10.27.24, the script still works.
+Note that the functionality of this script may change if UFC decides to change up their website.
+I had to rewrite the scraping code once.
+As of 11.17.24, the script still works.

 ## Quickstart